kilobyte/ndctl/README.md

    **or**
    `cma=200M` on the kernel command line.

-1. Compile the libnvdimm sub-system as a module, make sure "zone device" memory is enabled, and enable the btt, pfn, and dax features of the
-   sub-system:
+1. Apply the fragment below to your kernel config or use it to verify that the options required to run the NDCTL unit tests are correctly enabled.

    ```
    CONFIG_X86_PMEM_LEGACY=m